rpm8x/Auto-OwO/README.md

 4. Run the owobot.exe and provide the required details
 5. Becareful on the captcha eventhough the Auto-OwO will stop once captcha received
-6. The Auto-OwO will stop for a few minutes after 15-30 minutes running.
+6. The Auto-OwO will stop for a few minutes after 15-30 minutes running

-Notes : MEE6 bot is optional to delete the message history.

 ### __Features:__
 * Owo